Tone

 Appearing toned and defined is a game of quantity more than quality: You need a big (enough) muscle and a low (enough) body fat percentage.

 So if you aren’t as toned and defined as you like to be?
 You have two options.
 Lose fat.
 Or build muscle.
-Odds say you need to do both.
-For whatever reason, skinny-fat guys tend to overestimate how much muscle they have and underestimate how much fat they have.
-(I have something known as “personal experience” with this delusion.)
+Statistically, you probably need to do both.
+Skinny-fat guys (a group I have, let’s say, “personal field research” in) tend to overestimate how much muscle they have and underestimate how much fat they have.

 I don’t know.